 There was a bowl of guacamole on the patio table and an open bag of tortilla chips.
 Flies were starting to make themselves comfortable around the unattended food.
 Next to the guac was a pitcher of Kool Aid that had been spiked with LSD.
 Tracy Stetson was sprawled on a lawn chair wearing nothing but a bikini bottom.
 Her mouth was open and she was making gurgling noises in lieu of snoring.
 Her brother — my friend — Russell Stetson was sitting across from me almost at the edge of the pool.
 His eyes were closed but he was awake.
-I knew this because every so often he’d say something.
-“Herringbone is overrated but I’d take it Christchurch, New Zealand with me, grglfph,” was his is most recent utterance.
-It was part of a steady stream of gobbledygook he was intermittently spewing.
-I drifted in and out of consciousness.
-I was pretty sure it was dawn but I had so many different drugs in my system that I wasn’t entirely sure of my own name, which I can now assert is Peter Laine.
+I knew this because every so often he’d say something like: “Herringbone is overrated but I’d take it with me to Christchurch, New Zealand with.
+Next trip.
+Uh huh.”
+When very high and very tired he tended to do that, I mean go all streams of consciousness.

-I clung desperately to my friendship with Russell.
-As his friend I could stay at shangrila and get high and eat for free and continue my desperate attempts to bed Tracy.
+I clung fast to my friendship with Russell.
+Being close to him meant I could stay at Shangri-La and get high and eat for free and continue trying to bed Tracy.
 Russell and I had met during our just completed freshman year at UC Davis.
 Russell was one of the most intelligent people I’d ever met and certainly the most charismatic.
 People were drawn to Russell but I was among the chosen few he selected to spend time with.
-Deep down I knew that I should loathe Russell for an effete snob and a total hedonist who cared nothing about anyone save himself.
+Deep down I knew that I should loathe Russell for the effete snob and total hedonist he was.
 I’d grown up in Berkeley raised by parents and schools that preached social justice.
 I’d entered Davis trying to decide between going into environmental law, social welfare or teaching.
 Yet here I was cleaved to a nihilist who only wanted to enjoy his parents’ wealth.
-For all my admirable ambitions I was still only 19 and had developed passions for getting high and getting laid and those passions were predominant.
-When Russell invited me for the weekend and I met his sister I fell instantly in love.
-Okay, lust.
-Russell was handsome — devastatingly cute to women, as several told me — and his younger sister was even more beautiful.
-Tracy was not just sexy as hell but wise beyond her 17 years.
-Unlike her brother, Tracy also had a conscience and did not speak contemptuously of everyone outside her circle.
+For all my admirable ambitions I was still only nineteen and had developed passions for getting high and getting laid and right then those passions overrode any desire to be a social justice warrior.

-An hour and three Bloody Mary’s later most of us were in the kitchen preparing an enormous breakfast of scrambled eggs, potatoes, toast, fruit and coffee (spiked with expensive whiskey, of course).
+An hour and three Bloody Mary’s later most of us were in the kitchen preparing an enormous breakfast of scrambled eggs, potatoes, toast, fruit and coffee (spiked with whiskey).
 Russell never helped cook meals or do any chores around the house.
 He acted put out if asked to pass the salt.
 He couldn’t even stand to watch others work — “it bores me something fierce to watch anyone labor” he once told me.
 Russell would instead curl up on a sofa making fun of whatever sitcom, soap opera or game show he could find.
 “What a bunch of idiots!”
 Was a constant refrain while he watched TV.
 “You people are so sad it’s nearly delicious,” was another.
 Russell seemed to hate everything and everyone, maybe, I later theorized, himself most of all.
 He had not a drop of sentimentality and was perfectly cynical about everything.

-She left the bathroom door open and so I boldly stood at the doorway and watched her pee.
+She left the bathroom door open so I boldly stood at the doorway and watched her pee.
 “This a big thrill for you, watching a girl pee, Peter?”

 “Watching you do anything is a thrill.”

-“Aren’t you sweet,” she cooed as she flushed.
+“Aren’t you sweet,” she cooed.

 “You bring out the sweetness in me,” I replied.